malikharis1/malikharis1/README.md

 • Many projects are actively deployed
 • Most large-scale industry applications are private (client work + NDA)

-⚠️ Friendly Disclaimer:
-If you see small repos, experiments, or practice projects — please don’t judge 😄 The real heavy production systems are private and running in the background.

 <br>

 🎟 Want a free tour of what I’ve built?